 Bragging Rights Reward: Fighting through the freakishly powerful guardians of a vault nets you a demon's true name, to command or banish it as you please, but you're more than a match for such a being if you manage it in the first place.

 Bread, Eggs, Milk, Squick: Personal descriptions of dwarfs string together happy and sad events with no distinction for either.
 To wit:

 Cast of Snowflakes: Each dwarf has his/her own personality traits that influence how they respond to certain events and how they go about their day.
-DF2010 adds even more details, now including what each creature looks like.
+The 2010 release (0.31) added even more details, now including appearance and mannerisms.

-And in DF2012, each migrant that arrives to your fortress has a history, family, and possibly even previous kills!
+And in the 2012 release (0.34), each migrant that arrives to your fortress has a history, family, and possibly even previous kills!